-The Program Head is required to develop and lead research at a national or international level, as team leader of the Diabetes Research Program.
-This research program will involve collaborations with people and organizations external to the GI at national and international levels.
+The Program Head is required to develop and lead research at a national or international level in DR. This research program will involve collaborations with people and organisations external to the GIC at national and international levels.

-The primary reporting path will be to the Associate Director of The George Institute China.
-The Program Head will lead work with staff on a number of projects within the Program and other Programs within the George Institute.
+The primary reporting path will be to the Executive Director of GIC.
+The Program Head will lead work with staff on a number of projects within the Program and other Programs within GIC.

 Key responsibilities include:

-- Provide high level oversight and contribution to all research activities of the Program.
+· Provide high level oversight and contribution to all research activities of the DR Program.

 As a Team Member: